NasalDaemon/Static-DI/docs/cluster-syntax.md

 }
 ```
-Results in `first::second::second::third::Cluster`, **not** `first::second::third::Cluster`.
+This results in `first::second::second::third::Cluster`, **not** `first::second::third::Cluster`.

 ### Cluster type annotations

-To make use of the `Context`/`Root`/`Info` types inside a cluster, the optional type annotations should be listed after the cluster name with square-brackets:
+To use the `Context`/`Root`/`Info` types inside a cluster, optional type annotations should be listed after the cluster name in square brackets:
 ```cpp
 cluster ClusterWithTypes [Context, Root, Info]
 {